 The Medicare Part D initial enrollment period for an individual without Medicare Part A who enrolls in Medicare Part B during the general enrollment period for Part B is April 1 to June 30.

 For individuals who do not obtain Medicare Part D prescription drug coverage during their initial enrollment period, there is an open enrollment period each year from October 15 to December 7.
-There are also special enrollment periods that are triggered by certain types of events during which an eligible individual may obtain Medicare Part D prescription drug coverage.
+There are also special enrollment periods triggered by certain types of events during which an eligible individual may obtain Medicare Part D prescription drug coverage.

 Premiums for Medicare Part D prescription drug coverage vary from plan to plan, but higher-income individuals may be required to pay an extra premium charge in addition to their plan’s premium.

 There is no single Medicare Part D prescription drug coverage plan.
 Plans must offer coverage that at least meets certain minimum requirements.
-But plans are free to provide additional coverage and services that exceed the minimum requirements, and they may charge a premium that appropriately reflects the value of the plan.
+However, plans are free to provide additional coverage and services that exceed the minimum requirements, and they may charge a premium that appropriately reflects the value of the plan.
 Therefore, premiums for Medicare Part D prescription drug coverage vary from plan to plan.

 The amount of the late enrollment penalty is determined for each particular individual and varies depending on how long that individual did not have creditable prescription drug coverage.
-The formula for calculating the amount of an individual’s penalty is as follows: